 Who else is excited for Fall??
 Don’t get me wrong, I adore Summer but nothing beats Fall in New Hampshire!
-I’m kicking off my Fall decorating projects this season with this super easy Dollar Tree Fall garland.
+I’m kicking off my Fall decorating projects this season with this super easy Dollar Tree Fall garland made with burlap leaves, wood pumpkins, and mini foam pumpkin clips.
 The best thing…everything is from Dollar Tree and the entire thing cost $5!!

 I love low-budget projects that look beautiful too.

 I scooped up a bunch of the Fall decorating supplies at Dollar Tree, if you haven’t checked them out lately, go…they have so many great things you can use in your own DIYs.

 This post may include affiliate links; you can read my disclosure policy here.

 - METAL WORDS

 - WOOD PUMPKIN ORNAMENTS

 - BURLAP LEAVES (I actually ended up using the oak burlap leaves)

 I pulled out the stems and took off the metal clips on the mini pumpkins.
 I gave them a quick coat of white chalk paint. ( the Dollar Tree pumpkins are more yellowy w/ flecks of brown)

 Next, I painted the wooden pumpkin ornaments with white chalk paint; while the paint was still wet I brushed a bit of dark brown chalk paint around the edges and then lightly brushed a little over the entire pumpkin to add some detail.